SnapperGee/periodic-element/README.md

 organized by their family for each periodic element.
 For instance, there's an `elements.alkali_metal` submodule that contains `element` objects for the alkali metals.
 So in most cases it shouldn't be necessary to have to create a new object for pre-existing elements.
-As of writing this, this pakage contains elements up to Oganesson.
+As of writing this, this package contains elements up to Oganesson.
 Some of these element's, particularly more recently discoverd ones, properties have yet to be fully quantified and are subject to change and possibly being out of date in this package if they're not updated to reflect new/updated